In echoes of Obama, Romney seeks to adopt mantle of change

 By Sam Youngman

-AMES, Iowa Republican presidential candidate Mitt Romney attempted to adopt the mantle of change on Friday in an economic speech in which he vowed to bring a fresh start to Washington to generate stronger job growth.
+AMES, Iowa, Oct 26 Republican presidential candidate Mitt Romney attempted to adopt the mantle of change on Friday in an economic speech in which he vowed to bring a fresh start to Washington to generate stronger job growth.

-The threat of Hurricane Sandy swirling toward the East Coast disrupted the campaign, with Romney forced to cancel a Sunday rally in Virginia Beach, Virginia.
-It was unclear what impact the storm might have on early voting taking place in states in the potential storm zone.

-In his speech, Romney dismissed Obama as a shadow of his former self, one who wants to protect the status quo and has no plan to repair the weak U.S. economy.
+In excerpts of the speech released by his campaign, Romney dismissed Obama as a shadow of his former self, one who wants to protect the status quo and has no plan for the weak U.S. economy.

-"This election is a choice between the status quo - going forward with the same policies of the last four years - or instead, choosing real change, change that offers promise, promise that the future will be better than the past," he said.
+"This election is a choice between the status quo - going forward with the same policies of the last four years - or instead, choosing real change, change that offers promise, promise that the future will be better than the past," he will say.

-Billed by his campaign as a major speech, Romney's address was a summing up of his economic argument aimed at voters who have yet to make up their minds, with the November 6 election only 11 days away.
+Billed by his campaign as a major speech, Romney's address looked like a summing up of his economic argument aimed at voters who have yet to make up their minds with the Nov.
+6 election only 11 days away.

 Romney has frequently dropped the words "change" or "big change" into campaign speeches in recent days, although he has not made the theme as central to his argument as Obama did in the 2008 election.